fbpx

 • Screen time limits: Create screen time schedules for each child.
 Customize each day of the week with different ranges and what fits best for your household schedule (via app and website)

-• Manage Friends: See each friend your child is following, allow them to ‘Ask a parent’ to add a friend, or you can remove friends who your child is following.
+• Manage Friends: See each friend your child is following, require them to ‘Ask a parent’ to add a friend, or let you remove friends who your child is following.
 (Via app and console)

-• Manage Spending: Add money to your child’s account and enable the ‘Ask to Buy’ feature when they want to purchase a game, app, or in-game purchase.
-View your child’s account balance and spending history (via console and website)
+• Manage Spending: Add money to your child’s account and set the ‘Ask to Buy’ feature when they want to purchase a game, app, or in-game purchase.
+View your child’s account balance and spending history (via console and website).

 Nintendo Switch